HET Performance Characteristics

 Tracking

 At the present time the HET has a tracking error of roughly an arcsecond per minute.
 This error is azimuth dependent and variable in magnitude.
-It is now believed to be understood and is a feature of the rail-curl pointing software corrections.
-A software fix has been developed.
 For most targets this drift is completely compensated by the guider corrections.

 Acquisition